facebook/infer/_docs/00-getting-started.md

 ## How to Download and Install Infer

-You can use Homebrew (Mac only), our binary releases, build infer from source, or use our Docker image.
-As of April 2019 (version 0.16.0), **it will require about 1.2 GB of disk space.**
+You can either install via Homebrew (Mac only), download our binary releases, build infer from source, or use our Docker image.
+As of April 2019 (version 0.16.0), **the binary releases will require about 1.2 GB of disk space.** Downloading the source code and building it will require a lot more than 1.2 GB, to compile clang for instance.

-# Use Homebrew (macOS only)
+### Use Homebrew (macOS only)

 On macOS, the simplest way is to use [Homebrew](http://brew.sh/).
 Type this into a terminal: